DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - track the progress of risk mitigation
 - 1.10.9 Continuous improvement (e.g., Risk maturity modeling)
   - Risk analysis is performed to provide upper management with the details necessary to decide which risks should be mitigated, which should be transferred, which should be deterred, which should be avoided, and which should be accepted
+  - Effective risk communication and reporting should be clear, timely, and consistent.
   - An **Enterprise Risk Management** (ERM) program can be evaluated using an RMM
   - **Risk Maturity Model (RMM)**: assesses the key indicators and activities of a mature, sustainable, and repeatable risk management process, typically relating the assessment of risk maturity against a five-level model such as:
     - **Ad hoc**: a chaotic starting point from which all orgs initiate risk management